MrFarland/DM-Operations-Center/Module/06-Downtime/gain_renown.md

 **# of Days = Current Renown x 10** {.text-center}

-***Note**: This is for gaining renown with a faction for which the player is already affiliated, not in the world at large.* {.small-text}
+***Note**: This rule applies to gaining renown with a faction a character is already affiliated with, not in the world at large.* {.small-text}

 > **Sources** <br/>
 > Dungeon Master's Guide, p.
 129